himanshuo/life-of-learning/articles/parallel/test_1_review.md

   from top to bottom, top=0, bottom=7.
 From column 0, you are at row 5.
     5->4->

+omega network is permutation network. there are diff patterns.

+shuffle =
+exchange =

 ### cache alignment
 UNDERSTAND ALIGNMENT OF VARIABLES IN C.